skx300/portamento_dataset/README.md

 This is a portamento dataset containing portamento annotations.

+If you are using the portamento annotation, please cite the following paper:

+*Luwei Yang, Khalid Z. Rajab and Elaine Chew.
+AVA: An Interactive System for Visual and Quantitative Analyses of Vibrato and Portamento Performance Styles, In Proc. of the 17th International Society for Music Information Retrieval Conference, 2016.*

 ## Beijing Opera
 The portamento annotation for Black's Beijing Opera Singing is provided by Luwei Yang (luwei.yang.qm@gmail.com).
 The original Beijing Opera Singing waveform files can be downloaded [here](http://isophonics.net/SingingVoiceDataset).